newt0/sui-articles/en/mev-on-sui-current-state.md

    1. A submitting validator is behind by a couple of consensus rounds: a transaction that is submitted by another validator might get ordered first.
    2. A validator who is a leader of the consensus round has a one-round advantage over any other validator submission.
 3. SIP-45 amplifies consensus submission for the gas prices that are higher than k x RGP (k is a system parameter that is set to 5 in the current configuration, and RGP is reference gas price).
 A transaction with a gas price of n x RGP is amplified n times.
-4. The **broader adoption of SIP-45** by both the app builders and the users creates a more efficient system with fair competition.
+4. The broader adoption of SIP-45 by both the app builders and the users creates a more efficient system with fair competition.
-   1. It’s important to note that SIP-45 doesn’t change the fundamental system properties from the client perspective: **it disincentivizes spamming** by providing a more efficient alternative.
+   1. It’s important to note that SIP-45 doesn’t change the fundamental system properties from the client perspective: it disincentivizes spamming by providing a more efficient alternative.

 ### Choosing the right gas price for a transaction

 There are two major factors a client should consider to determine the gas price of a submitted transaction:

-1. **Priority gas auction.**
+1. Priority gas auction.
-   * Within the consensus commit, transactions modifying the same object are **ordered by their gas price**, which creates fair competition across the searchers.
+   * Within the consensus commit, transactions modifying the same object are ordered by their gas price, which creates fair competition across the searchers.
-2. **Consensus submission amplification.**
+2. Consensus submission amplification.
-   * As described above, the gas price over 5 x RGP **amplifies consensus submission** with n validators submitting the given transaction to consensus.
+   * As described above, the gas price over 5 x RGP amplifies consensus submission with n validators submitting the given transaction to consensus.
 Any gas price increase beyond the amplification threshold is reducing the probability of low-performer submission jitters.
 In practice, an amplification factor of 5 is enough for eliminating jittering, while the gas price of 100 x RGP unlocks the next round’s leader submission with high probability.
-3. **Avoiding congestion deferrals and cancellations.**
+3. Avoiding congestion deferrals and cancellations.
    * Sui limits the wall clock time of checkpoint execution via controlling the rate of transactions modifying the same shared object.
-Transactions modifying a congested object are ordered according to their gas price, with the lower-priced transactions being deferred and ultimately canceled in order to limit the longest chain of sequential execution per checkpoint, a mechanism called [**object-based local fee markets**](https://docs.sui.io/guides/developer/advanced/local-fee-markets?ref=blog.sui.io). *(Note that while gas prices might surge for shared objects providing high arbitrage opportunities, they remain unchanged for the rest of the system.)*
+Transactions modifying a congested object are ordered according to their gas price, with the lower-priced transactions being deferred and ultimately canceled in order to limit the longest chain of sequential execution per checkpoint, a mechanism called [object-based local fee markets](https://docs.sui.io/guides/developer/advanced/local-fee-markets?ref=blog.sui.io). *(Note that while gas prices might surge for shared objects providing high arbitrage opportunities, they remain unchanged for the rest of the system.)*
    * Full Nodes keep track of the gas prices of both the executed and the cancelled transactions mutating congested objects.
-The **results of a transaction dry-run** can therefore include both the lowest-priced-executed and the highest-priced-cancelled transaction gas prices for the congested objects modified by a given request.
+The results of a transaction dry-run can therefore include both the lowest-priced-executed and the highest-priced-cancelled transaction gas prices for the congested objects modified by a given request.
 With this information, a client can determine the gas price required to avoid the deferral with high probability. *(Note, this work is just partially implemented and is going to be part of SDK within the next two months.)*

 ## Disseminating transaction information